SaketR3/Express-PostgreSQL-Starter-w-Auth/README.md

-A very minimal boilerplate/starter code project to build Express-PostgreSQL-Supabase-Prisma projects with!
+A minimal boilerplate/starter code project to build Express-PostgreSQL-Supabase-Prisma projects with!